WindOfMind/SupportForm/README.md

 As an advantage, you can develop and deploy these parts separately.

 Actions to run:
-1. Build and run API solution https://github.com/WindOfMind/SupportForm/blob/main/SupportForm.sln.
+1. Build and run API solution https://github.com/WindOfMind/SupportForm/blob/main/SupportForm.sln (Preferably to use a console SupportForm.API as a running configuration in VS).
 2. Build and run Angular app.
 Before running app the first time, please run `npm install`.

 ### Back-end